adventureUs/weTravel/codeReviewMay15.md

 this.state.shouldScroll with push key, when ref callback gets called, look to see if you shouldScroll to that element

 updateScroll() in listener  line 61

+TimeLineIndex --> refactor to two components

+* models file that includes functions that for example take trip id and returns the ref to that trip

+Integration with Google Places or Yelp or OpenStreet APIs <-- when you're entering a homebase

+* Add to idea box from chat